Thousands of migrants, many of whom are Haitians, are crammed under a Texas bridge.

 According to Lozano, many of them were Haitians trying to stay in the United States as their country recovers from a massive earthquake and ongoing political uncertainty.

-On Thursday evening, the mayor reported there were 10,503 individuals under the bridge, up from roughly 8,000 earlier in the day.
+According to the mayor, there were 10,503 people gathered under the bridge, which spans the Mexican border, late Thursday evening, up from roughly 8,000 earlier in the day.

 Families were seen sitting and sleeping in the open air while waiting to be processed by the CBP, which has been inundated with migrants crossing the border from Mexico as well as tens of thousands of Afghan refugees.